esteinig/netview/TUTORIAL.md

 ######Admixture Networks
 ---

-An alernative approach to selecting an appropriate parameter value, would be to run supplementary analyses with other established methods such as [Admixture]().
+An alternative approach to selecting an appropriate parameter value, would be to run supplementary analyses with other established methods such as [Admixture]().
 This allows you to select an optimal configuration according to the software's methods and you can then use this cluster assignment find a network topology where the selected algorithm finds an equal number of clusters.
-If you use NetView as a secondary analysis, you can also visualize the proportion results from your admixture analysis  as pie nodes to compare to your mkNNGs.
+You can also visualize the proportion results from your admixture analysis as pie nodes to compare to your selected mkNNG.

 We have implemented a couple of functions that allow you to run and handle output from Admixture in R. You can also run the analysis separately and provide only the outputs for plotting.
+If you provide your own output files for plotting (in original output format: `.Q`, `.P`), these also need to be in a zipped directory.

-Tthe program must be in your $PATH.
-We provide the analysis function with a zip-file containing the `.bed`, `.bim`, `.fam` files of the oyster data (same sample order as data frame and distance matrix previously, see example directory) for input to Admixture.
+The program must be in your $PATH.
+We provide the analysis function with a zip-file containing the `.bed`, `.bim`, `.fam` files of the oyster data (same sample order as data frame and distance matrix) for input to Admixture.
 We will then run the program from K = 2 - 10 with cross-validation replicates by 20 and plot the error to select the optimal K:

 ```r
 results <- runAdmixture("oyster.zip", project="oyster_admixture", K=2:10, processors=2, crossValidation=20)